armory/documentation/_spinnaker/terraform_integration.md

 ### Selecting the Terraform version

-Terraformer ships with the following versions of the Terraform binary:
+Armory ships the following versions of the Terraform binary as part of the Terraform Integration:

 * 0.11.10 through 0.11.14
 * 0.12.0 through 0.12.10

 **Note**: Terraform binaries are verified by checksum and with Hashicorp's GPG key before being installed into our release.

-In order to use Terraform, you must indicate to the Terraformer microservice the path to the binary within the microservice to use:
+To use Terraform, you must indicate to the Terraformer microservice the path to the binary within the microservice to use:

 1. Create a file named `terraformer-local.yml` in the following directory: `.hal/default/profiles`.